Even though Abby Slutsky owns a bakery, she enjoys finding a balance between nutritional foods and sweets when making family meals.

 If you have ever made bread, you generally use the same steps when baking most loaves.
 You will proof the yeast, add dry ingredients and possibly an egg or two, add the yeast mixture, and combine the mixture with a dough hook.
 You will probably add some salt, and mix the mixture more.
-Then you may knead and let the dough stand to rise, Finally, you’ll punch it down to rest, shape it, let it rise again, and brush it with some type of liquid either before or after baking it (although not all breads get a glaze).
+Then you may knead and let the dough stand to rise, Finally, you’ll punch it down to rest, shape it, let it rise again, and finish the crust by brushing it with some type of liquid either before or after baking it (although not all breads get a glaze).
 Some breads also get moisture by receiving infused steam while they bake.

 Why Put a Glaze or Wash on Homemade Bread?